debbiemarkslab/BEAR/docs/source/usage.rst

 **Part 2: training**

-Now we can train the hyperparameters of the BEAR model via empirical Bayes.
+Now we can train the BEAR model via empirical Bayes.
 Config files for training three different AR models and their corresponding BEAR model can be found in the folder ``models/config_files``.
-You can run these examples on your own shuffled dataset by editing the config files to set ``start_token = ysd1_lag_5_file_0_shuf.tsv``; by default the config files use the example preshuffled file.
+You can run these examples on your own shuffled dataset from part 1 by editing the config files to set
+``start_token = ysd1_lag_5_file_0_shuf.tsv``; by default the config files use the example preshuffled file.
 Note that in these examples we fix the model lag at the small value of 5 so